Select Page

 By Socio-Economic Indexes for Areas (SEIFA) and Remoteness (2024)

-• Children in South Australia from the least disadvantaged areas showed fewer developmental vulnerabilities, with 16% of those in the least disadvantaged SEIFA category identified as developmentally vulnerable in 1 or more domains, compared to 35% in the most disadvantaged areas.
+• Children in South Australia from the least disadvantaged areas consistently show lower levels of developmental vulnerability across 2018, 2021, and 2024, with a clear and stable gradient across SEIFA (IRSD) categories.
+In 2024, approximately 16% of children in the least disadvantaged areas were developmentally vulnerable in one or more domains, compared to around 35% in the most disadvantaged areas, highlighting a persistent socioeconomic gap.

-• Children living in more remote areas of South Australia tend to have higher developmental vulnerability compared to those in metropolitan Adelaide.
-Around 44% of children in very remote areas are developmentally vulnerable in one or more AEDC domains, which is well above the state average of 24.4%, while metropolitan areas report around 24%, close to the state average.
+• A similar pattern is observed by remoteness, where children living in more remote areas generally experience higher levels of developmental vulnerability compared to those in metropolitan and regional areas.
+In 2024, about 44% of children in very remote areas were developmentally vulnerable in one or more AEDC domains, significantly higher than the state average (24.4%), while children in major cities reported rates close to the average (around 24%).

 Data Source: Australian Early Development Census